The Cosine Rule: GCSE Maths Formula, Examples & When to Use It

 Calculator in the Wrong Mode

 Your calculator must be in degrees mode, not radians.
-If you get an answer that looks wildly wrong (for example, a side length of 150 cm in a triangle with sides of 7 and 10), check your calculator mode immediately.
-On most scientific calculators, look for a “D” or “DEG” indicator on the display.
+If you get an answer that looks wildly wrong (say, a side length of 150 cm in a triangle with sides of 7 and 10), check your calculator mode immediately.
+Look for a “D” or “DEG” indicator on the display.

 Sign Errors with Negative Cosine Values

 When the angle is obtuse (greater than 90 degrees), cos(A) is negative.
-This means the “-2bc cos(A)” term actually becomes positive (negative times negative).
-Students sometimes lose the negative sign during their working.
-Write out each step carefully and keep track of signs.
+The “-2bc cos(A)” term actually becomes positive (negative times negative).
+Students often lose the negative sign during their working.
+Write out each step carefully.

 Rounding Too Early

-Do not round intermediate values during your working.
-Keep the full calculator display until you reach your final answer, then round as the question instructs (usually 3 significant figures or 1 decimal place).
+Don’t round intermediate values.
+Keep the full calculator display until your final answer, then round as instructed (usually 3 significant figures or 1 decimal place).
 Rounding partway through introduces errors that accumulate, especially in multi-step problems.

 Confusing Labelling

-In the cosine rule, the lowercase letter always refers to the side, and the uppercase letter refers to the angle at the opposite vertex.
-Side a is opposite angle A. Side b is opposite angle B. If the triangle uses different letters (like PQR), adjust accordingly: side p is opposite angle P.
+Lowercase = side.
+Uppercase = angle at the opposite vertex.
+Side a is opposite angle A. Side b is opposite angle B. If the triangle uses different letters (like PQR), adjust: side p is opposite angle P.

 Exam Technique